Nmonchart

 per second"

-- thanks to Alan Wilcox for reporting this confusion
+- Thanks to Alan Wilcox for reporting this confusion

 - Change Logical CPU USE (SMT) to ignore values below 5%

-- the highlight real use of the SMT threads + new title
+- The highlight real use of the SMT threads + new title

-- ignores SMT just ticking over
+- Ignores SMT just ticking over

-- change graph title to explian this
+- change graph title to explain this

 Average Use of Logical CPU Core Threads - POWER=SMT or x86=Hyperthreads